-Maximizing these groundbreaking research capabilities requires a suite of new and improved x-ray beamlines equipped to utilize the extreme brightness of APS x-rays and place new tools at the disposal of APS researchers.
-The new beamlines, operated by the APS Xray Science Division (XSD), are: • Polar: The Polarization Modulation Spectroscopy Beamline enables studies of materials at the mesoscale in order to detect electronic and magnetic differences by means of tuning and controlling competing ground states under extreme high-pressure conditions (in the megabar range).
+Maximizing these impactful capabilities requires new and improved beamlines equipped to utilize the extreme brightness of APS x-rays, and new tools for APS researchers.
+The new beamlines, to be operated by the APS X-ray Science Division (XSD), are:

+Polar: The Polarization Modulation Spectroscopy

+Beamline enables studies of materials at the mesoscale in order to detect electronic and magnetic differences by means of tuning and controlling competing ground states under extreme high-pressure conditions (in the megabar range).
 Bright, polarized x-ray beams open remarkable opportunities for discovery of new phases and furthering our understanding of quantum matter.